bernardodemelo/musician-booking-platform/readme.md

 ### Run the Project

-Inside **musiversal-app**, to run the frontend, execute the following command:
+Inside **musician-app**, to run the frontend, execute the following command:
  ```sh
    npm run dev
    ```

-And run the exact same command, in a separate terminal window, inside the **musiversal-app** directory, in order to run the Backend.
+And run the exact same command, in a separate terminal window, inside the **musician-app** directory, in order to run the Backend.
 <br>

 ### Test the Project

-Inside **musiversal-app**, to test the Frotend, execute the following command:
+Inside **musician-app**, to test the Frotend, execute the following command:
  ```sh
    npm run test
    ```

-And run the exact command inside the **musiversal-app** directory, to test the Backend.
+And run the exact command inside the **musician-app** directory, to test the Backend.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>